USGS-R/wrv/inst/misc/README.md

 .
-+-- miscellaneous.Rnw (part of the analysis for main body of report) +-- modelgeoref-template.txt (template for modelgeoref.txt file in the model archive) +-- preamble.tex (preamble of the LaTeX input files for package vignettes) +-- Rd2.tex (documentation for package)
++-- miscellaneous.Rnw (part of the analysis for main body of report) +-- modelgeoref-template.txt (template for modelgeoref.txt file in the model archive) +-- Rd2.tex (documentation for package)
 +-- README.md
 +-- readme-template.txt (template for readme file in the model archive)